danreeves/danreev.es/pages/writing.md

+# Writing

-I write sometimes.
-I like writing but I'm not very good at it so I'm trying to write more.
-Sometimes it's technical & sometimes it's just rambling.
-Anyway, here are some of the things I've written:
+I'm not very good at it but I'm trying.
+Sometimes technical & sometimes just rambling.
+Here you are: